rmosolgo/graphql-ruby/guides/dataloader/sources.md

----
-layout: guide
-search: true
-section: Dataloader
-title: Sources
+# Sources
-desc: Batch-loading objects for GraphQL::Dataloader
-index: 1
----

-_Sources_ are what {{ "GraphQL::Dataloader" | api_doc }} uses to fetch data from external services.
+_Sources_ are what [GraphQL::Dataloader](rdoc-ref:GraphQL::Dataloader) uses to fetch data from external services.

 ## Source Concepts